5 Steps to Take After an Older Adult Has a Fall

 To break the fear-of-falling cycle, focus on building your older adult’s confidence and strength.

-Signing them up for a supervised exercise program like tai chi or yoga for older adults, as mentioned above, can help as well as encouraging them to use assistive tools, such as canes and grab bars.
+As mentioned above, enrolling them in a supervised exercise program, such as tai chi or yoga, for older adults can help, as can encouraging them to use assistive tools, such as canes and grab bars.

 If the person is extremely fearful, a type of talk therapy called cognitive behavioral therapy (CBT) may help.
 Research has shown that CBT is effective in reducing the fear of falling and improving balance in older adults.

-CBT teaches how to identify and reframe negative thoughts that would otherwise have a negative impact on behavior.
+CBT teaches how to identify and reframe negative thoughts that would otherwise negatively impact behavior.

-Ask their doctor for a recommendation or use the APA Psychologist Locator to search for a therapist near you (ideally one who focuses on aging).
+Ask their doctor for a referral, or use the APA Psychologist Locator to find a therapist near you (ideally one who specializes in aging).

 Recommended for you:

 Guest contributor: For over 20 years, TheKey (formerly, Home Care Assistance) has helped clients achieve successful long-term aging at home with comprehensive, concierge-based care.
 Ensuring the dignity, safety, and independence of our clients, we are committed to changing how the world lives and ages at home.
-Founded in Silicon Valley as a single location, we now offer service coverage throughout North America – enabling clients to live life on their own terms, in their own homes.
+Founded in Silicon Valley as a single location, we now offer service coverage across North America, enabling clients to live on their own terms in their homes.